 “The Wheel weaves as the Wheel wills…”

 If you don’t know what The Wheel of Time is all about, read this article.
-Essentially, it’s a sprawling take on the Chosen One myth with adventure, romance, and kick-ass women (Aes Sedai) wielding magic.
+Essentially, it’s a sprawling take on the Chosen One myth with adventure, romance, and kick-ass women ( Aes Sedai) wielding a type of magic.
 If you’re ready to learn everything we know about The Wheel of Time TV series so far, keep reading.

 Season one’s directors include Uta Briesewitz, Wayne Yip, Salli Richardson Whitfield, and Ciaran Donnelly.
 Rafe Judkins is serving as showrunner We know titles for the first six episodes: